macmanes-lab/Geosmithia_manuscript/Maker/Maker.md

 ```

-#### H. Run Maker (run2) in the same directory as the control files
+#### I. Run Maker (run2) in the same directory as the control files
 ```
 maker
 ```
-#### I. Repeat E-H for a third Maker run and merge all the fastas and gffs one last time.
+#### J. Repeat F-I for a third Maker run and merge all the fastas and gffs one last time.

-#### J. Convert structural fastas and gffs into functional files using a database of choice.
+#### K. Convert structural fastas and gffs into functional files using a database of choice.

 ```
 /maker/bin/maker_functional_fasta uniprot.sprot.fasta output.txt g.morbida.scaffolds.all.maker.transcripts.fasta > g.morbida.transcripts.fasta